adaptive-ml/blog-components/examples/blog_post.md

 # Agents explained

 Everyone is talking about AI agents.
-Frontier labs have put out tooling for developers to build them [[1](https://openai.com/index/new-tools-for-building-agents/), 2, 3], 2025 has been called the year of agents [4], they are the subject of widespread social media commentary [5] and blow-your-mind demos [6 cc, 7 codex, 8 chatgpt atlas].
+Frontier labs have put out tooling for [developers](https://openai.com/index/new-tools-for-building-agents/) [to](https://openai.com/index/introducing-agentkit/) [build](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) [them](https://www.anthropic.com/engineering/building-agents-with-the-claude-agent-sdk).
+2025 has been called the [year of agents](https://x.com/gdb/status/1923541152508281329), they are the subject of widespread [social media commentary]( https://x.com/karpathy/status/1979644538185752935) and blow-your-mind [products](http://youtube.com/watch?v=6eBSHbLKuN0) and [demos](https://www.youtube.com/live/8UWKxJbjriY?si=XpSQ1-oMWalBUC4f&t=835).

 What are agents exactly?
 How are they built and trained?
 How are they related to previous tech like large language models (LLM) or chatbots?

 An agent is an LLM trained to interact with the outside world, plus a code environment that allows it to do so.
-It acts through predicting text that activates so-called tools [9 toolformer], like a programmer would use an API.
+It acts through predicting text that activates so-called [tools](https://ai.meta.com/research/publications/toolformer-language-models-can-teach-themselves-to-use-tools/), like a programmer would use an API.
 Tools are functions in a programming language that accept arguments, perform some meaningful logic, and return outputs.
-The agent achieves its task by interleaving multiple rounds of reasoning (summarizing, making a plan, taking decisions…) and tool calling.
+The agent achieves its task by interleaving multiple rounds of reasoning (summarizing, making a plan, taking decisions) and tool calling.
 Tools can do two things: first, get useful information to inform decision making or return to the user; second, they can change the state of the world, like when ordering groceries or sending an email.

 <script src="https://cdn.jsdelivr.net/gh/adaptive-ml/blog-components/components/agent-viz.js"></script>
 <agent-workflow></agent-workflow>